-We understand that some people have more of an understanding of the phrase interested-based advertising than others.
+We understand that some people have more of an understanding of the phrase interest-based advertising than others.
 This website has been put together to make this topic clearer for everyone.

-Put simply, Interested-based advertising (or online behavioural advertising) is a practice that is based on internet browsing activity, over time and across different websites and/or apps, and allows brands to deliver adverts to web users which reflect their interests.
+Put simply, Interest-based advertising (or online behavioural advertising) is a practice that is based on internet browsing activity, over time and across different websites and/or apps, and allows brands to deliver adverts to web users which reflect their interests.
 It’s safe, transparent, and designed to empower you, the consumer.

 The European advertising industry has developed a set of good practice principles that businesses should follow.
 This good practice is based upon businesses being transparent about the information that is collected and used for this purpose and seeks to provide you with control.
 At the heart of this is an ‘icon’ or symbol that is appearing in the advertisements you may see on websites or apps.

 What is interest-based advertising?

 How does it work?

 Who are the companies that are involved in interest-based advertising?

 The following types of companies are involved: